Cloufield/GWASTutorial/02_Linux_basics/README.md

 - [ ] why do we use Linux over other systems?

 # Overview of the basic commands in Linux

 Just like clicking and dragging files in Windows or MacOS, in Linux, we usually handle files by typing commands in the terminal.

 ![image](https://user-images.githubusercontent.com/40289485/161308638-18a0efbf-92df-4795-87be-72080db316c6.png)

-Here are some of the basic commands we are going to cover in this brief tutorial:
+Here is a list of the basic commands we are going to cover in this brief tutorial:

 |Function group| Commands| Description|
 |-|-|-|